 Yes.
 I’ve travelled and treated clients across North America and Europe.
-This is however, an expensive way to receive treatments, so most distant clients usually arrange to travel to me for treatments.
+This is however, an expensive way to receive treatments, so most distant clients usually arrange to travel to me here on the Canadian West Coast, for treatments.

-Since TP Therapy is not massage therapy, there is no requirement to be a massage therapist (although, being a massage therapist with good understanding of muscle locations, function, etc. can be beneficial).
-I was a licensed paramedic and although my medical knowledge was above average, I still had to learn about muscles (and trigger points); however, I did utilize my established professional skills (such as taking patient history, and listening to what they say, and following established protocols) to develop a Trigger Point method that has proven to be very effective toward successful treatment of symptoms.
+I was a licensed paramedic and although my medical knowledge was above average, I still had much to learn about muscles, and trigger points, and Trigger Point protocols.
+I utilized my established professional skills (such as taking patient history, and listening to what they say, and following established protocols) to develop a Trigger Point Therapy method that has proven to be very effective toward successful treatment of symptoms.

 Frankly, a kinesiologist, physiotherapist or knowledgable personal trainer, could also become a great TP Therapist.

-There are very few Massage Therapists who have extensively studied the Travell & Simons manuals, and employ comprehensive Trigger Point Therapy techniques; yes, it’s a ‘natural fit’, but it really isn’t requisite… and being a Massage Therapist, (or physiotherapist or doctor) does not and should not imply efficacy as a Trigger Point Therapist.
+There are very few Massage Therapists who have extensively studied the Travell & Simons manuals, and employ comprehensive Trigger Point Therapy techniques.
+Yes, massage therapy seems a ‘natural fit’, but it really isn’t requisite… and being a Massage Therapist, (or physiotherapist or doctor) does not and should not imply efficacy as a Trigger Point Therapist.

 Note: massage therapists, and physiotherapists, receive only minimal exposure to Trigger Point Therapy during their training, whilst some receive no exposure to it (e.g. many doctors receive no training in myofascial sourced pain).